CHARACTER CREATION

 - Escorts: Fastest and most maneuverable.
 Almost as many weapons as cruisers, and can arm cannons which can allow them an even higher damage output.
 Least crew, least device slots, and weak hulls.
 Escorts are like fragile, high performance sports cars.

 - Science: Splits the difference of the other two in many ways.
 Strongest shields, Least weapon slots.
 Right between cruisers and escorts in terms of crew and device slots.
 Reasonably maneuverable all the way up through Tier 5.
 Innate cloak detection and subsystem targeting.
+(I have a guide to DPS-oriented science ships on this website)

 Some players recommend picking a different class of ship than your captain for solo